 Additional Program Information

-- Daughter must be birth or adopted child who meets the dependent verification requirements prior to receiving the benefit and must be available throughout the time the benefit is received.
+- Daughter must be birth or adopted child who meets the dependent verification requirements prior to receiving the benefit and throughout the time the benefit is received.

 - If your child withdraws from school and the total educational benefit amount awarded for that semester is not repaid in full to the University of Notre Dame by the parent, prior to the close of the academic year (June 30th), that period will count as one full-time semester and will be used against the total number of semesters of which the child is eligible.

 - It is the employee’s responsibility to confirm with Saint Mary’s College that the educational benefit has been received and applied to the proper term.
 Any corrections and/or additions needed must occur in the same academic year and must be completed prior to the close of the University’s fiscal year, June 30th.

 - Only one summer benefit may be used per summer.